PremKumar135/PremKumar/README.md

 **`Algorithm:`** MobileNet for Face Detection, ResNet for Gender Detection.

 ##### **Responsibility:**
-* The task here is to predict the gender of the user and predicting the age of the user the verification during the KYC process.
+* The task here is, predict the gender of the user and predicting the age of the user the verification during the KYC process.
 * Collected dataset from various resources for both the application and received from client as well.
 * Implemented different techniques to counter the imbalanced dataset as the data was imbalanced.
 * Used multi-threading techniques to run both the model and deployed the model in the production on-prem devices in the bank.